JohnMoehrke/MHV-PGHD/input/pagecontent/StructureDefinition-VA.MHV.familymemberhistory-intro.md

 WARNING: the current Family Health History set of conditions (checkboxes) need to be mapped to SNOMED-CT specific codes.
 Where this mapping can be done strictly, there should be no problem.
 However it is unclear at this time if this mapping can be done with clinical accuracy.
 Note that when mapped, the FHIR specification allows for recording both the proper SNOMED-CT code and also the historic MyHealtheVet condition code.

+WARNING: This would become very problematic when there are other applications, such as Health Hub, that also write FamilyMemberHistory data into PGHD, as those changes will not be reflected at MHV.

+I do not recommend this as the MVP.
+Too much difference in the set of Conditions and loss of visibility of changes that might happen to the data in PGHD.

 ##### Similar UI

 This option uses a similar UI to the current Family Member History, much like we did for Vitals.
 The user interface would be replicated and improved as minimal as possible.
-Likely the one big change to the UI would be moving away from the current long list of checkboxes for conditions to something that could support the much larger number of conditions allowed by SNOMED-CT (over 1000 items).
+Likely the one big change to the UI would be moving away from the current long list of checkboxes for conditions to something that could support the much larger number of conditions allowed by SNOMED-CT (over 25,000 items).

 ###### Export to start